dsmordasov/ares_awesizer/readme.md

-A Python scientific computing tool for design, sizing and optimisation of a pumping power kite system based on [[1-3]](#1), made for the purposes of my BSc thesis.
+A Python scientific computing tool for design, AEP calculation and optimisation of a pumping power kite system based on [[1-3]](#1), made for the purposes of my BSc thesis.

 ### About the project
 Who would ever think of extracting 'green energy' on the 'Red Planet'?
 Well, our DSE Group 23 (graduated 2020) did!